Zero-Shot Depth from Defocus: Introduction

 In this paper, we address the task of Depth from Defocus (DfD), which aims at estimating a dense metric depth map from a focus stack.
 The depth map is useful for various downstream applications, such as post-capture defocus control~\cite{bokehme,mu2025generative}, novel view synthesis~\cite{SHARP,khan2023tiled}, relighting~\cite{yang2021multi}, etc.

 While various previous works have tackled the DfD task over the years~\cite{wilddfd,gur2019single,ikoma2021depth,defocusnet,dfv,yang2023aberration,hybriddepth,dualfocus,aifnet,ddff}, they primarily focus on the in-domain setting.
 As a result, these models do not generalize well to unseen domains, which hinders their application in real-world scenarios.
-In contrast, we tackle the challenging problem of zero-shot DfD.
+In contrast, we tackle the challenging problem of \textit{zero-shot DfD}, where the models are evaluated on datasets and domains unseen during training.
 We address two main problems: \textit{1.
 Lack of high-quality DfD benchmarks} and \textit{2.
 DfD models not generalizing well}.

 \textbf{Lack of High Quality Benchmarks.} Previous works~\cite{dualfocus,dered,hybriddepth,dfv} evaluate their models with synthetically generated focus stacks using a 2D point spread functions (PSF) on RGBD datasets such as NYU~\cite{nyuv2}.
 However, this 2D processing method only approximates defocus and cannot fully reproduce real optical blur, which depends on 3D scene geometry.
 DDFF~\cite{ddff} is the only dataset with real focus stacks and dense depth ground-truth, but has several limitations.
 Firstly, the focus stack is composed from a light-field image, with the aperture being so small that the defocus is barely noticeable.
 Secondly, the depth ground-truth is collected from a structured light sensor, which is low-resolution, noisy, and measures only up to 3.5m (\cref{fig:compare_ddff}).